First Cycle – What I Never Imagined about IVF Treatment

 I’ll start from the beginning.

 A cycle of IVF really begins once you start taking the nightly injections of hormones.
 The hormones are used so that you create as many eggs as possible, rather than the one egg a woman usually has each month, creating multiple opportunities for viable embryos to transfer.
-I wasn’t afraid of the injections themselves, as a Type 1 diabetic, I kind of have that part down, but I was concerned about how they’d make me feel.
+I wasn’t afraid of the injections themselves, as a person with type 1 diabetes, I kind of have that part down, but I was concerned about how they’d make me feel.
 Would I be an emotional wreck?
 Cry all the time?
 Be uncomfortable in my own skin?
 It turns out the answer is: D) All of the above.
 I can attribute some of the emotional roller coaster to the actual stress of IVF.
 It’s a lot.
 A lot of appointments, a lot of medications and a lot of worry as to whether this will be the cycle that works, or if it will ever work.
 What I was most surprised about was how I felt physically.
 The best way to describe it was that I was a dulled down version of myself.
 I felt like I was in a fog, I was distracted, disassociated.
 But, mostly, I was uncomfortable.
 Creating 20-30 eggs is no joke, and I felt weighed down by what was going on in my body.
 This meant I could not wait to get the egg retrieval over with.

 They call the egg retrieval a “procedure” which made me envision getting a cavity filled at the dentist or something similar.
 But, it really is a mini-surgery complete with anesthesia and, turns out for me, a long recovery time.
 It was painful and took awhile to get back on my feet, but we had 12 little embryos as a result, so I was able to look past the pain and towards our Day 5 transfer of the best embryo.
 However, on Day 5, there was no “best embryo,” just a lot of pretty good ones, so they pushed us off to Day 6 to try to give them more time to develop.
 As we were getting in the car, on our way to the transfer, our phone rang.
 There would be no transfer; we didn’t have one stand-out embryo.
 We’ll have to try again in January.
 I’m not sure that “devastated” is a good enough word to do justice as to how we felt.
 We had been so hopeful and so positive, and now we had nothing.
-We were left only with the fear that this would happen again, and again, and again.
+We were left only with the fear that this would happen again, and again and again.

 In the two weeks since the phone call, we’ve done blood work and additional testing to figure out why this happened and how to prevent it from happening again.
 We’re still waiting for results, but are trying to be positive and prepare for our next cycle in January.